-Questions to individual How do you transfer from the Show me or explain to Category 2 or 3 can be explained or demonstrat me how you do this Score Scoring Options Additional Information 0 Able to transfer from wheelchair without help 1 Able to transfer independently from wheelchair, with use of aid Aid could be a sliding board 2 Needs assistance to transfer with or without additional aids ( hoist without needing head supported , easy glide) Hoist without needing head supported or may also be a standing transfer, the person's knee against the helper's knee.
+Questions to individual How do you transfer from the wheelchair to a bed?
+Show me or explain to · Category 2 or 3 can be explained or demonstrat ed by the test person and helper, it any.
+Score Scoring Options Additional Information 0 Able to transfer from wheelchair without help 1 Able to transfer independently from wheelchair, with use of aid Aid could be a sliding board 2 Needs assistance to transfer with or without additional aids (hoist without needing head supported , easy glide) Hoist without needing head supported or may also be a standing transfer, the person's knee against the helper's knee.
 3 Needs to be lifted with support of head when transferring from wheelchair Uses a lift sling that reaches all the way up around the neck in order to support the head or as described when undertaking a sitting-to-sitting transfer.